 FAX: (435) 797-3872

 Degrees offered: Master of Science (MS) and Doctor of Philosophy (PhD) in the following departments: Biology; Environment and Society; Plants, Soils, and Climate; Watershed Sciences; and Wildland Resources

 The ecology program at Utah State University is administered by the interdepartmental Ecology Center.
-Its goals are to promote research and graduate education in the science of ecology and to provide expert, professional information and advice for decision makers considering actions that affect the environment.
-The research carried out by the center’s associates covers the full spectrum of ecology on several continents, but most of it is centered in the montane and desert regions of the western United States.
+Its goals are to promote research and graduate education in the science of ecology and to provide expert, professional information and advice for decision-makers.
+The research carried out by the center's associates covers the full spectrum of ecology.

-Students earn their degrees in ecology while maintaining residence in one of the participating departments; the center itself does not grant degrees.
-The candidate selects or is assigned a major professor from the department appropriate to his or her interests.
+Students earn their degrees in ecology while maintaining residence in one of the participating departments; the Center itself does not grant degrees.
+The candidate selects a major professor from the department appropriate to his or her interests.

 Ecology Course Requirements

 - MS candidates are required to pass the 1-credit Ecology Seminar (BIOL 6870 or ENVS 6870 or PSC 6870 or WATS 6870 or WILD 6870 ) a minimum of two times during their program of study.

 - Three credit hours must be taken from each of two of the blocks, for a total requirement of 6 credit hours.
 The five available blocks are shown below.
 Specific course options can be found on the Ecology website (www.ecology.usu.edu).